-- .1 Tapered insulation: - .1 Adhere insulation by using specified adhesive in continuous strips spaced 12" on the field surface, 6" on the perimeter, and 4" on corners.
-Corners and perimeters must be installed as per FM requirements listed in the PLPDS 1-29. - .2 All the boards must be in perfect connection, without any significant differences in level, and must be adhered on all their surfaces completely.
-If localized mechanical fixings are required to secure insulation due to surface irregularities, they shall be included in the fixed price of the roof installation and the fasteners shall be hot-dipped galvanized No. 12 or 14 screws c/w insulation plates. - .3 All vertical joints between level boards and sloped modules and rows of insulation board will be staggered.
-(No soldier fashion.) - .4 Around the drain, cut out a slight slope of 0 to 10 mm (0 to 0.4 in) in a 600 mm (24 in) radius. - .5 Install only as much insulation as can be covered in the same day. - .6 Install tapered insulation as first insulation layer, in accordance with shop drawings.
-Stagger joints between layers 150mm (6") minimum. - .7 Install tapered insulation as first insulation layer, in accordance with shop drawings.
-Stagger joints between layers 150mm (6") minimum. - .8 Use largest insulation boards as possible, place boards in parallel rows with ends staggered, and in firm contact with one another. - .9 Use a weighted roller (30-60lb) and/or appropriate ballast to ensure continuous contact between insulation layers, adhesive and air/vapour barrier.

-- .10 At gaps in the insulation, cut and adhere segments of like-kind insulation as required to ensure full continuity in thermal protection assembly. - .1 For small gaps that cannot be filled in accordance with above, batt insulation can be used to fill these gaps. - .11 Care shall be taken not to dent or damage top facer of top layer of insulation.
+- 1. Tapered insulation: - 1.
+Adhere insulation by using specified adhesive in continuous strips spaced 12" on the field surface, 6" on the perimeter, and 4" on corners.
+Corners and perimeters must be installed as per FM requirements listed in the PLPDS 1-29. - 2.
+All the boards must be in perfect connection, without any significant differences in level, and must be adhered on all their surfaces completely.
+If localized mechanical fixings are required to secure insulation due to surface irregularities, they shall be included in the fixed price of the roof installation and the fasteners shall be hot-dipped galvanized No. 12 or 14 screws c/w insulation plates. - 3.
+All vertical joints between level boards and sloped modules and rows of insulation board will be staggered.
+(No soldier fashion.) - 4.
+Around the drain, cut out a slight slope of 0 to 10 mm (0 to 0.4 in) in a 600 mm (24 in) radius. - 5.
+Install only as much insulation as can be covered in the same day. - 6.
+Install tapered insulation as first insulation layer, in accordance with shop drawings.
+Stagger joints between layers 150mm (6") minimum. - 7.
+Install tapered insulation as first insulation layer, in accordance with shop drawings.
+Stagger joints between layers 150mm (6") minimum. - 8.
+Use largest insulation boards as possible, place boards in parallel rows with ends staggered, and in firm contact with one another. - 9.
+Use a weighted roller (30-60lb) and/or appropriate ballast to ensure continuous contact between insulation layers, adhesive and air/vapour barrier. - 10.
+At gaps in the insulation, cut and adhere segments of like-kind insulation as required to ensure full continuity in thermal protection assembly. - 11.
+Care shall be taken not to dent or damage top facer of top layer of insulation.

-.34 INSTALLATION OF FLAME-STOP MEMBRANES
+34. INSTALLATION OF FLAME-STOP MEMBRANES

-- .1 Ensure roofing substrates and adjoining work or construction elements pose no hazards during use of torch equipment.
+- 1. Ensure roofing substrates and adjoining work or construction elements pose no hazards during use of torch equipment.
 Do not torch onto wood substrates or at locations where chimney or back draft effects could project flames onto concealed combustible materials.
-Consult membrane manufacturer for alternate work methods where such cases apply. - .2 Install Fireguard Tape to details when a torch must be used near combustible materials. - .3 Adhere the membrane directly onto an approved substrate by peeling back the silicone release film.
-Fireguard Tape is designed to prevent flames from penetrating into empty spaces and openings while installing heatwelded membranes. - .4 Unroll the flame-stop membrane onto the insulation without adhering, being careful to overlap adjacent strips to ensure that the flame will not come in contact with the insulation.
+Consult membrane manufacturer for alternate work methods where such cases apply. - 2.
+Install Fireguard Tape to details when a torch must be used near combustible materials. - 3.
+Adhere the membrane directly onto an approved substrate by peeling back the silicone release film.
+Fireguard Tape is designed to prevent flames from penetrating into empty spaces and openings while installing heatwelded membranes. - 4.
+Unroll the flame-stop membrane onto the insulation without adhering, being careful to overlap adjacent strips to ensure that the flame will not come in contact with the insulation.

-.35 INSTALLATION OF BOARDS and FACTORY LAMINATED BASE SHEET
+35. INSTALLATION OF BOARDS and FACTORY LAMINATED BASE SHEET

-- .1 Adhere support panel using specified adhesive applied in continuous strips spaced 12" on the field surface 6" on the perimeter, and 4" on corners.
-[Corners and perimeters must be installed as per FM requirements listed in the PLPDS 1-29.] - .2 Ballast and roll with weighted roller as required to ensure proper contact of mateable substrates and adhesive ribbons.
+- 1. Adhere support panel using specified adhesive applied in continuous strips spaced 12" on the field surface 6" on the perimeter, and 4" on corners.
+[Corners and perimeters must be installed as per FM requirements listed in the PLPDS 1-29.] - 2.
+Ballast and roll with weighted roller as required to ensure proper contact of mateable substrates and adhesive ribbons.

-.36 BASE SHEET FLASHING INSTALLATION (SELF ADHERED)
+36. BASE SHEET FLASHING INSTALLATION (SELF ADHERED)